okas832/CTF-writeup/README.md

 # CTF Write-Up

 This is my writeup for CTF challenges.
-Mostly the category is reversing.
+Most of all will be reversing.

 ## List